Florida Healthy Beaches Program

 - 0-35 CFU/100 ml is GOOD

-A result of 105 or greater requires a re-samling of the location before issuance of an alert.
+A result of 71 or greater may require a re-sampling of the location before issuance of an advisory.

 - A resample is conducted if result exceeds the recommended thresholds.
-If the resample result still exceeds the threshold then an alert sign is posted.
+If the resample result still exceeds the threshold then an advisory sign is posted.

-- The alert sign states that swimming or other water contact activities are not recommended due to high bacterial levels.
+- The advisory sign states that swimming or other water contact activities are not recommended due to high bacterial levels.

 Location & Contact Information